Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 The Eyes of a Newborn

 The eyes of a newborn baby usually appear blue because the baby has a very low melanin concentration.
-At this early stage, the baby's genetically assigned eye colors hasn't been expressed yet.
+At this early stage, the baby's genetically assigned eye colors haven't been expressed yet.

 Babies' eyes change color about six to nine months after birth.
 This is usually when melanin production starts inside the eyeball.